Ontario releases new details on how people will prove their COVID-19 vaccine status starting Sept. 22

 Proof of vaccination will not be required if someone is simply paying for an order or using a washroom of an indoor establishment where vaccination is mandatory.

-While those wanting to be an indoor spectator at a horse raging track will be required to be fully vaccinated, individuals do not need two doses to place or pick up their winnings.
+While those wanting to be an indoor spectator at a horse racing track will be required to be fully vaccinated, individuals do not need two doses to place or pick up their winnings.

 Customers will also not need to be fully vaccinated to make a retail purchase.